 Serve.
 Respect.
 Achieve.

-The Department of Public and Nonprofit Studies serves as the focal point for scholarship, teaching, and professional service in the fields of Public Administration, Public Policy, and Nonprofit Management at Georgia Southern University.
+The Department of Public and Nonprofit Studies serves as a focal point for scholarship, teaching, and professional service in the fields of Public Administration, Public Policy, and Nonprofit Management.
 The department was founded with the mission to advance excellence in public and nonprofit management, and our degree programs have a dramatic and positive effect on the lives of our graduates and communities.

 The Department of Public and Nonprofit Studies is located on Georgia Southern University’s Statesboro Campus in the Carroll Building, Rm.
 1068.